-The Shop Front Theatre is an old fish and chip shop restaurant, once called Fishy Moore’s, located on the corner of Queen Victoria Road and the bottom of City Arcade, in Coventry city centre precinct.
+The Shop Front Theatre in Coventry, is an old fish and chip shop restaurant, once called Fishy Moore’s, located on the corner of Queen Victoria Road and the bottom of City Arcade, in the city centre precinct.
 In December 2009, after negotiating terms with Coventry city council, we opened for business.
 It is the only professional theatre space of its kind in the UK.

 Inside the shop

 The space is essentially empty, seating approximately 55 people in any configuration of seats that you can imagine.
 It currently has only domestic voltage, no lighting rig, minimal lighting on stands, no where to fly in huge sets and no paint or prop store.
 It’s not like any regular theatre, but that’s the point.
 It is very limited in terms of what it offers, but the limitations are what attracted us to the space in the first place.

 Inspired by Oracle Productions and the store front theatre scene in Chicago, our space was born out of a desire to challenge ourselves as theatre makers.
 After twenty years touring work for studio theatres, we were craving new ways to think about how we worked, and to connect better with the local community and the audiences for whom the work is ultimately made.
 We have taken everything away that we have grown to rely on, and put back only what we need.
 Which is always story.
 And actors!
 Anything else has to earn its place.